flammie/omorfi/README.md

   * hfst-3.8 or greater
   * python-3.2 or greater
-  * GNU autoconf-2.64 and automake-1.12 (older may work with bit of fiddling, but if you are stuck with so old versions chances are other parts of the build will fail too)
+  * GNU autoconf-2.64 and automake-1.12 (older may work with bit of fiddling, but if you are stuck with so old versions, chances are other parts of the build will fail too)

 The use of certain automata also requires additional tools: